Inequality and Intersectionality

 - Supporting fellowship applications.

-- Working collaboratively with Sheffield City Council, specifically on translational research.
+- Working collaboratively with non-academic stakeholders, specifically on translational research.

-This workstream would involve mixed methods, reflecting the diversity of approaches taken within intersectionality research.
+This workstream involves mixed methods, reflecting the diversity of approaches and health inequalities taken within intersectionality research.

-The team has expertise in advanced quantitative approaches to intersectionality, helping to develop the so-called MAIHDA approach.
-We will also actively seek involvement from those who work on qualitative, participatory and creative methods.
+The team has expertise in advanced quantitative approaches to intersectionality, helping to develop the MAIHDA approach.
+Our members also focus on qualitative, participatory and creative methods.

-Specifically, the project is exploring how different forms of inequality, such as those related to age, gender, ethnicity and socioeconomic position interact over the life course to lead to diverse differences in later life health.
-The project is based at the University of Sheffield with Dr Dan Holman as the Principal Investigator.
+Specifically, the project explored how different forms of inequality, such as those related to age, gender, ethnicity and socioeconomic position interact over the life course to lead to diverse differences in later life health.
 More details about the project can be accessed here: http://intersectionalhealth.org